 The quote at the top of the page is an example of this backfiringterribly.
-It came just a few minutes prior to the notorious "Fingerpoke of Doom", and Nitro's ratings plummeted seconds after it was said, as a massive chunk of the audience changed channels to WWF Raw.
+It came just a few minutes prior to the notorious "Fingerpoke of Doom", and Nitro's ratings plummeted seconds after it was said, as a massive chunk of the audience changed channels to watch WWF Raw.
 For months afterwards, WWF fans would bring signs to shows that read, "Mick Foley put my butt in this seat!" thus launching their own take thats at WCW.

-There's a very obscure take that in WCW/nWo Thunder for the first PlayStation.
+There's a very obscure take that in WCW/nWo Thunder for the original PlayStation.
 Eric Bischoff, who was in the game, was given the Figure Four Leglock as a finisher, which is widely used by Ric Flair.
-Bischoff and Flair completely hated each other.
+Bischoff and Flair absolutely hated each other.
 As an added bonus, Flair was in the game as well, but with no special moves of his own.
 It couldn't have been a coincidence.

 A somewhat obscure one, possibly due to the fact that the intended target was a flop and to the awesomeness of the match taking place at the time.
 During the WCW World Heavyweight Championship match between Sting and Big Van Vader at WCW The Great American Bash 92, July 12, 1992, commentator Jesse Ventura said that there's no money in bodybuilding.
 This would have been a shot at WWF's failed WBF (World Bodybuilding Federation), which closed three days after this PPV aired.